Communicating with Tags¶

 Transforming Inbound Packets to Outbound¶

 As part of the forwarding process of Ethernet switches, an inbound packet is transformed into an outbound packet.
-This process is carried out by default in the PacketDirectionReverser module.
-The transformation is more like a policy and it can be replaced by the user with other modules.
-The default module doesn’t change the packet contents except for removing the already popped front and back parts, but it changes the attached packet tags significantly.
+By default, this process is carried out by the PacketDirectionReverser module.
+The transformation is more like a policy and can be replaced by the user with other modules.
+The default module doesn’t change the packet contents, except for removing the already popped front and back parts.
+However, it changes the attached packet tags significantly.

 The inbound packet usually contains a few tags such as PacketProtocolTag

 Of course, this is just the start of the processing of the outbound packet.
-During the several steps that follows any of the attached requests can be replaced with new ones potentially ultimately resulting in the packet to be handled in a completely different way.
+During the several steps that follow, any of the attached requests can be replaced with new ones, potentially resulting in the packet being handled in a completely different way.